This 1-week Oman itinerary will help you to discover the best places to visit.

 Wahabi Sands is one of the most spectacular locations of Oman in my opinion!

-Time to relax.
+It’s time to relax.
 After spending the night in the desert in Oman and camping in the wild, it’s nice to spend the last night in a comfortable bed.
-The last day before departing it’s a 3 hour drive back to Muscat.
+The last day before departing, it’s a three-hour drive back to Muscat.

 W Hotel